IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ![](images/12-deploy-to-1st-cluster.png)

-Depends on the install parameters that you specified when creating the root level App, it usually takes 1 hour to finish the install of CP4WAIOps, and 10 minutes to finish all the other applications deployment including Ceph, Robot Shop, Humio, Istio, etc. When you see all the Apps turning into green, i.e.: `Synced` and `Healthy`, that means the CP4WAIOps demo environment install is completed on the target cluster!
+Depends on the install parameters that you specified when creating the root level App, it usually takes 1 hour to finish the install of CP4WAIOps, and 10 minutes to finish all the other applications deployment including Ceph, Robot Shop, Humio, Istio, etc. When you see all Apps turning into green, i.e.: `Synced` and `Healthy`, that means the CP4WAIOps demo environment install is completed on the target cluster!

 ![](images/13-install-complete.png)